Kim Novak: 1953–1958: Early films and breakthrough

-She then played Madge Owens in the film version of Picnic (1955), from the William Inge play, co-starring William Holden and Rosalind Russell.
+Novak then played Madge Owens in the film version of Picnic (1955), from the William Inge play, co-starring William Holden and Rosalind Russell.
 Its director, Joshua Logan, felt that it would be more in character for Novak to have red hair; she agreed to wear a red wig during filming.
 Logan says Harry Cohn suggested Novak appear in the film but did not insist upon it: the director tested her for the role several times and was delighted with her performance, feeling she was close to her character.
 Picnic was a resounding critical and box-office triumph, and Novak won a Golden Globe Award for Most Promising Newcomer.
-She was also nominated for the BAFTA Film Award for Best Foreign Actress, but did not win.
+She was also nominated for the BAFTA Film Award for Best Foreign Actress but did not win.
 She appeared as a mystery guest on the game show What's My Line? on February 5, 1956, to promote the film's opening at the Radio City Music Hall.
 Director Otto Preminger then cast her in The Man with the Golden Arm (1955), in which she played Frank Sinatra's sultry ex-girlfriend.
-In a cast which included Eleanor Parker, Novak received praise for being one of the film's bright spots, and the film was a box-office hit.
+In a cast that included Eleanor Parker, Novak received praise for being one of the film's bright spots, and the film was a box-office hit.

 Novak's next project, The Eddy Duchin Story (1956), cast her as Marjorie Oelrichs, the wife of pianist Eddy Duchin, played by Tyrone Power.
-Because the two leads did not get along during filming, Novak nearly considered backing out of the production, but decided against it.
+Because the two leads did not get along during filming, Novak nearly considered backing out of the production but decided against it.
 At the time of its release, the film was a critical and box-office hit, with many suggesting that Novak's advertisements for No-Cal diet soda contributed positively to the film's success.
 Offered a choice for her next project, she selected the biopic Jeanne Eagels (1957), in which she portrayed the stage and silent-screen actress who was addicted to heroin.
 Co-starring Jeff Chandler, the film was a largely fictional account of Eagels' life.
-The film drew negative reviews, but turned a profit at the box office.
+The film drew negative reviews but turned a profit at the box office.
 Eagels' family sued Columbia over the way Eagels had been depicted in the movie.

 After appearing in a series of successful movies, Novak became one of the biggest box-office draws of 1957 and 1958.
-Columbia then placed her in a film adaptation of Pal Joey (also 1957), based on the 1940 novel and Broadway play, both written by John O'Hara.
-Playing Linda English, a naive showgirl, she again co-starred opposite Frank Sinatra and Rita Hayworth.
+Columbia then placed her in a film adaptation of the musical Pal Joey (also 1957), based on the 1940 novel and Broadway play, both written by John O'Hara.
+Playing Linda English, a naive showgirl, she co-starred opposite Frank Sinatra (again) and Rita Hayworth.
 Released in October, the film received favorable reviews; Variety called the film "strong, funny entertainment," although Novak's performance has generated a mixed reaction, partly because of noticeable lack of on-screen charisma.
 The movie was a box-office hit and has been considered one of Novak's better performances.